Why Political Science?

 - Political Theory: focuses on political ideas from the ancient to the contemporary world

 SJC Political Science students gain hands-on experience both inside and outside of the classroom.
-For example, students gain experience by working with our faculty.
-Our Political Science faculty members undertake research with their students.
-Recently, this research has led to the publication of a death penalty case abstract, a conference presentation, and the submission of a manuscript to a peer reviewed journal.
-SJC Political Science students also visit places such as the John F. Kennedy Presidential Library and Museum in Boston and the Richard Nixon Presidential Library and Museum in California.
-During the semester and summer months, internship opportunities in Washington, DC are available.
+Our Political Science faculty members undertake research with their students, leading to the publication of a death penalty case abstract, a conference presentation, and the submission of a manuscript to a peer reviewed journal.
+SJC Political Science students also participate in faculty-led trips to institutions such as the John F. Kennedy Presidential Library and Museum in Boston and the Richard Nixon Presidential Library and Museum in California.
+Our students and faculty have also visited as far as Munich and Nuremberg, Germany and Salzburg, Austria.
+There are even Internship opportunities available for qualified students in Washington, DC.

 Dedication to Excellence